mrcyberwhiz/aws-3-tier-architecture/README.md

   - Listener Port: 80
   - Attach the Target Group

+## 15. Create Application Load Balancer (ALB)

+- Create **Backend Target Group** for App Server EC2 with:
+  - Port: 5000
+  - Health Check Path: ` /booksawindex.html`
+- Create **Backend Load Balancer** in the public subnet with:
+  - Listener Port: 80
+  - Attach the Target Group

-## 15. Configure Route 53 to Load Balancer
+## 16. Configure Route 53 to Load Balancer

 - Create an **A record** with alias pointing to the Frontend Load Balancer.